Skip to contents

 Arguments

-Scaling factor (between 0 and 1) for spike sd which is Spike sd = c * slab sd
+Griddy gibbs grid size for scaling factor (between 0 and 1) of spike sd which is Spike sd = c * slab sd

 Inverse gamma shape for slab sd